RQuispeC/saliency-semantic-parsing-reid/README.md

-TODO:
-* add bibtex cite and link to paper
-* add LICENSE
-* review documentation before changing repo to public

 # Enhanced Person Re-Identification Based on Saliency and Semantic Parsing with Deep Neural Network Models

-This repo implements our paper [*Enhanced Person Re-Identification Based on Saliency and Semantic Parsing with Deep Neural Network Models*]() and it has been released for academic pourposes only, please cite if it is useful in your research
+This repo implements our paper [*Enhanced Person Re-Identification Based on Saliency and Semantic Parsing with Deep Neural Network Models*](https://arxiv.org/abs/1807.05618), please cite if it is useful in your research.

 ```
-BIBTEX FORMAT CITE
+@article{quispe2019enhanced,
+  title={Enhanced Person Re-Identification Based on Saliency and Semantic Parsing with Deep Neural Network Models},
+  author={Quispe, Rodolfo and Pedrini, Helio},
+  journal={Image and Vision Computing},
+  year={2019},
+  publisher={Elsevier}
+}
 ```

 This repo explains dependencies, data preparation, training and testing for every module of our network:

 ![proposed framework](framework.png)

-## Dependecies
+## Dependencies
-The implementation has been tested under a Linux enviroment with:
+The implementation has been tested under a Linux environment with:

-* Python 2
+* Python 3
 * PyTorch (V0.4.0)
 * Numpy (V1.14.3)
 * OpenCV (V3.4.0)